 Singer Gareth Gates has taken steps to deal with the hair loss

 The 33-year old may have taken the plunge after an unfortunate incident back in March when he returned to the UK's TV screens with a markedly different look to the spiky-haired young man many remembered first appearing on Pop Idol.
-Like many men in their 30s, it was evident that the likeable Yorkshireman was struggling with thinning hair.
+Like many men in their 30s, it was evident that the likeable Yorkshireman was struggling with thinning hair

 Cries of “what has he done to his hair?!” echoed around the Twittersphere when the singer turned up on daytime TV show This Morning to talk about how he had taken a proactive approach to try and overcome his famous stammer.
-Described – rather cruelly – by the Daily Mail as “a sweeping combover”, Gates’ hairstyle was certainly eye-catching, though far from the Bobby Charlton look.
+Described rather cruelly by the Daily Mail as “a sweeping combover”, Gates’ hairstyle was certainly eye-catching, though far from the Bobby Charlton look

 Genetic hair loss caused receding hairline

 When compared to the full head of hair sported in his early singing career, it was clear back in March that the 33-year-old was losing hair to Male Pattern Baldness

 procedure he had to address his frontal hairloss.
-His thinning hair had, he admitted, long knocked his confidence: "I'm constantly on stage, so image is a big, big thing for me and I have to look my best,” he said.
+His thinning hair had, he admitted, long knocked his confidence: "I'm constantly on stage, so image is a big, big thing for me and I have to look my best,"

-Before the operation, a nervous Gates said: "My hair means a lot to me so I have mixed feelings at the minute – it's a big thing, but it'll definitely be worth it.
+Before the operation, a nervous Gates said: "My hair means a lot to me so I have mixed feelings at the minute it's a big thing, but it'll definitely be worth it.
 I've always wanted long hair, but I'll be happy with dense, thick hair with a better hairline."

 Gates' hair restoration surgery took around eight hours, and involved surgeons extracting follicles from the back of his head and implanting them into small incisions in the front, to bolster Gareth's hairline.
 Pleased with his first look at the results, the singer said he felt the time was right for more men to tackle genetic thinning head-on.
-He said: "Women have their lips done, faces lifted or boobs done and this now is the new thing for men — and I don't think there should be any shame about it."
+He said: "Women have their lips done, faces lifted or boobs done and this now is the new thing for men and I don't think there should be any shame about it."

 It can take between 12 to 18 months for the full extent of hair transplant results to become visible, so Gareth Gates should start to see his new hairline emerge by October 2018.